Reduce Employer NICs: Salary Sacrifice Pensions

-IWD 2024: How to Tackle the Gender Pension Gap
+IWD 2025: How to Tackle the Gender Pension Gap

 • By

-Understanding the Size of the Gender Pension Gap
+Understanding the Gender Pension Gap

 When it comes to building up a decent pension pot for later life, women currently have the odds stacked against them.
+Here are the main reasons:

 • Part-Time Work: To fit around that childcare, women are more likely to seek part-time work or in lower-paid sectors.
 Fewer working hours and smaller incomes equal less available funds to contribute to a future nest egg.

-• Financial Literacy: Several studies suggest women are less financially literate.
+• Financial Literacy Gap: Several studies suggest women are less financially literate.
 According to the UK government’s Money and Pensions Service this is true by several metrics - awareness, confidence, feelings, experience and trust.
 Just 36% of women think they understand enough about pensions to make decisions about retirement, compared to 54% of men.

 • Wage Disparity: The gender pay gap, which refers to the difference in average pay between men and women, doesn’t help either.
 According to the Office for National Statistics, the gender pay gap in the UK is currently 15.5%.
 This means that, on average, women earn 85p for every £1 earned by men, meaning it’s more likely that proportionally less money will be invested by women into their pension funds.
 Women’s earnings drop significantly when they have children.
 Research from the Institute for Fiscal Studies found that the gap widens consistently for 12 years after the first child is born, by which point women receive 33% less pay per hour than men:

-Strategies to Close the Gender Pension Gap
+How We Can Close the Gender Pension Gap – Together

 • Start Saving Early: Thanks to compound returns (a jargon-y way of saying you earn interest on your interest) even small contributions grow over time.
 To have a pension is to play the long game, so the sooner you start paying into one, the better.